MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 - Incorrect gravity direction specified during model conversion.

-- The 3D models provided during model conversion do not resemble the surfaces of the actual objects detected by the sensors on HoloLens.
+- The 3D model provided during model conversion does not resemble the surfaces of the actual object detected by the sensors on HoloLens.

 You can confirm object measurements and **Length Unit** type by double-clicking the object anchor in the PC app.